Call Us

 Minimally Invasive Surgical Interventions

-- Genicular Artery Embolization (GAE): An interventional radiology procedure that targets synovial blood vessels in the knee that are believed to cause painful inflammation.
+An interventional radiology procedure that targets synovial blood vessels in the knee believed to cause painful inflammation.
 It involves the insertion of a catheter into the arteries via a small incision in the hip, with embolic agents injected to block blood flow to the affected areas, reducing pain and inflammation.

-- Cryoneurolysis (IOVERA): A procedure that uses cold therapy to disrupt nerve function, providing pain relief without the need for sedation.
-It is effective for conditions such as knee OA and is performed in an outpatient setting.
+A procedure that uses cold therapy to disrupt nerve function, providing pain relief without the need for sedation.
+It is effective for conditions such as knee osteoarthritis and is performed in an outpatient setting.